 - Increasing demand for NHS MH services resulting from significant Local Authority financial pressures

 There have been major developments in building services which bridge the physical health/mental health divide.
-Psychiatric Liaison services such as RAID have proved both the clinical and cost effectiveness of new service models, and there are new models for IAPT services for people with long term conditions and dealing with mental health problems in primary care.
+Psychiatric Liaison services such as Rapid Assessment Interface and Discharge Services have proved both the clinical and cost effectiveness of new service models, and there are new models for IAPT services for people with long term conditions and dealing with mental health problems in primary care.
 The developing organizational models - bridging social care and health care, primary and secondary health care, and physical and mental health - create unique opportunities for the integration of services and for developing comprehensive services designed around individuals.
 The new strategy addresses the full range of mental health need across the whole population.